Trump expected to make new shutdown offer to Democrats

 Whatever the White House proposes will be the first major overture by the president since Jan.
 8, when he gave an Oval Office address trying to make the public case for the border wall.
 Democrats have said they will not negotiate until the government reopens, raising questions about how Trump might move the ball forward.

-Pelosi has also previously said that funding for the wall and legal protections for those immigrants known as "Dreamers," a key Democratic goal, should not be linked, calling them "two different subjects" in December.
+House Speaker Nancy Pelosi, D-Calif., has also previously said that funding for the wall and legal protections for those immigrants known as "Dreamers" should not be linked.

-The shutdown was prompted by Trump's refusal to sign spending bills that lack the $5.7 billion he wants to start constructing that wall.
-"We need the help and the backup of a wall," the president said Saturday.
+Trump previously dismissed a deal involving those young immigrants brought to the U.S. as children, saying he would prefer to see first whether the Deferred Action for Childhood Arrivals program survived a court challenge.

+On Friday, the Supreme Court took no action on the Trump administration's request to decide by early summer whether Trump's bid to end that program was legal, meaning it probably will survive at least another year.

+Sen. Lindsey Graham, R-S.C., has spoken about a deal that would include $5 billion in wall funding coupled the Bridge Act and a a fix for nearly 400,000 immigrants in the Temporary Protective Status program whose status has been jeopardized by the administration's decision to roll back that program.

+A previous attempt to reach a compromise that addressed the status of "Dreamers" broke down a year ago as a result of escalating White House demands.

-Democrats were now proposing $563 million to hire 75 more immigration judges, who currently face large backlogs processing cases, and $524 million to improve ports of entry in Calexico, California, and San Luis, Arizona, a Democratic House aide said Friday.
+Democrats are now proposing $563 million to hire 75 more immigration judges, who currently face large backlogs processing cases, and $524 million to improve ports of entry in Calexico, California, and San Luis, Arizona, a Democratic House aide said.
 The money would be added to spending bills, largely negotiated between the House and Senate, which the House plans to vote on next week.

 In addition, Democrats were working toward adding money for more border security personnel and for sensors and other technology to a separate bill financing the Department of Homeland Security, but no funds for a wall or other physical barriers, the aide said.